 Quick Facts about Africanis:

 Common Features and Traits:

-Since this dog is developed naturally without much interference from humans, it is very difficult to know the exact ancestry of this dog.
-However, many experts believe that they belong to the family of the wild Hounds and Pariah dog.
+Since this dog developed naturally without much interference from humans, it is very difficult to know the exact ancestry of this dog.
+However, many experts believe that they belong to the family of wild Hounds and Pariah dogs.

 They are tremendously intelligent and inborn obedient dogs.
 These dogs are commonly used and seen in the small villages where traditional South African lifestyles are still kept alive.
 Usually, they are used for guarding purposes for humans as well as livestock.

 Since there are a lot of variations in the African dog breeds, an overall breed standard has been composed by the African Society.
 This is a large size dog that can weigh between 55 to 100 pounds.
 It has an athletic but lean body with visible ribs.
 It has tall and slender legs, a graceful head just like ancient sighthounds, and a long muzzle.